Cooling Aircraft Engines

 Running the engine with a richer mixture will lower combustion temperatures and help cool the cylinder head temperatures (CHT).
 Flying in a high power configuration should therefore be done in a full rich mixture condition unless you need to lean to recover lost power due to high density altitude conditions (temperature, altitude and QNH).

-Flying an aircraft without a CHT or any other temperature indication and without cowl flaps requires you to be aware that during long climbs (low airspeed) and high power settings the CHTs could be too high (no problem with liquid cooling).
+Flying an aircraft without a CHT or any other temperature indication and without cowl flaps requires you to be aware that during long climbs (low airspeed) and high power settings the CHTs could be too high (of course no problem with liquid cooling).

 Also with extended descends at low power settings the CHTs could become too low resulting in shock cooling (no problem with liquid cooling).
 During long taxi and idling on the ground (high traffic situation) the CHTs could run a bit high (again, no problem with liquid cooling).